HomeDev GuideAPI Reference

 Add a comment

 You can add a comment by using the Add(Comment) method of the ICommentService.
-This method accepts an instance of the Comment class and returns a reference to a new instance of that class, which is populated with any additional, system-generated data (for example, a unique ID).
+This method accepts an instance of the Comment class and returns a reference to an instance of that class, populated with any additional, system-generated data (for example, a unique ID).

 ICommentService commentService;